There are certain parts of being a lawyer that are particularly hard… Especially, if you’re a lawyer who cares.

 It’s possible that we lawyers blame so much because success always came too easily, in a way.
 So when struggle shows up, rather than feeling resourced, you collapse into blame and avoidance.
 That was definitely me for a while in my practice and it resulted in me being perpetually angry at my staff, confused why it wasn’t getting any easier no matter how hard I worked, and very nearly at my breaking point.

-Instead, what you can do now is recognize that each obstacle to your success is not something to look for blame around (you don’t need to blame yourself or anyone else), but instead an opportunity to learn, grow and expand.
+Instead, what you can do now is recognize that each obstacle to your success is not something to look for someone to blame (you don’t need to blame yourself or anyone else), but instead an opportunity to learn, grow and expand.
 It’s really a gift.
 Find that and you win the game, no matter what happens.

 3. Recognize there is always a breakdown before a breakthrough.